Preparing item metadata for training - Amazon Personalize

 Non-categorical string data

-Except for item IDs, Amazon Personalize doesn't use non-categorical string data when training, such as item titles or author data.
-However, Amazon Personalize can use it with the following features:
+Except for item IDs, Amazon Personalize doesn't use non-categorical non-textual string data when training, such as item titles or author data.
+However, Amazon Personalize can use it with the following features.
+Non-categorical values can have a maximum of 1000 characters.

 • Amazon Personalize can include item metadata in recommendations, including non-categorical string values.
 You might use metadata to enrich recommendations in your user interface, such as adding the director's name to a movie recommendations carousel.
-For more information, see Metadata with recommendations.
+For more information, see Item metadata in recommendations.

 • If you use Similar-Items, you can generate batch recommendations with themes.
 When you generate batch recommendations with themes, you must specify an item name column in the batch inference job.
 For more information, see Batch recommendations with themes from Content Generator.